djordjevicsonja/Search-movie-reviews-/README.md

 # Search-movie-reviews-
-Web site for search of The New York Times movie reviews using AJAX.
+Website for searching The New York Times movie reviews using AJAX.